www.crexi.com - The Commercial Real Estate Exchange

 A strip of sunset between two tall buildings in Philadelphia

-The State of Philadelphia Commercial Real Estate
+Philadelphia Commercial Real Estate Overview

-Philadelphia Regional Breakdown
+Philadelphia Regional Context

-• The metro area’s median household income is $86,687 about 10% higher than in the US.
+• In the Philadelphia metro area, per capita income is $50,684, and median household income is $90,850.
+Both figures are about 10% higher than in the US overall.

 Colorful bridges in Philadelphia's downtown